Skip to Content

 Who wouldn’t love a shiny new mower?
-The problem is many of the more capable models are seriously spendy, and at the end of the day, it is just a mower, right?
-To get our hands on a half-decent mower at an affordable price, we’ll need to be creative and put in some work to find a good used model.
+Problem is many of the more capable models are seriously spendy, and at the end of the day, it is just a mower, right?
+Yep, to get our hands on a half-decent mower at a reasonable price, we’ll need to be creative and work to find a good used model.

 A used mower is worth buying so long as the mower deck is rust-free, the deck level adjusters work without binding, the self-drive system works without issue, the blade assembly is sound, and the engine runs well without smoking.

-In this post, you’ll learn the pros and cons of a used mower; you’ll know where to locate great used mowers, how to check over a potential purchase, and how to care for your new mower.
+In this post, you’ll learn the pros and cons of a used mower, where to locate great used mowers, how to check over a potential purchase, and how to care for your new mower.

 What Type Mower to Buy

 Not all mowers are equal.
-A mower that doesn’t suit your yard or your ability won’t represent a wise purchase no matter how good the mower is or how reasonable the price was.
+A mower that doesn’t suit your yard or your ability won’t represent a wise purchase, no matter how good the mower is or how reasonable the price is.

 Mowers come in a few different flavors.
 In this section, we’ll look at the common mower types, their main features, and the type of yard work and users they are best suited to.